 D-Link's sole obligation under this software warranty shall be to replace any defective software product with product which substantially conforms to D-Link's applicable product documentation.
 Purchaser assumes responsibility for the selection of appropriate application and system/platform software and associated reference materials.
-D-Link makes no warranty that its software products will work in combination with any hardware, or any application or system/platform software product provided by any third party, excepting only such products as are expressly represented, in D-Link's applicable product documentation as being compatible.
-D-Link's obligation under this warranty shall be a reasonable effort to provide compatibility, but D-Link shall have no obligation to provide compatibility when there is fault in the third-party hardware or software.
+D-Link makes no warranty that its software products will work in combination with any hardware, or any application or system/platform software product documentation as being compatible.
+D-Link's obligation under this warranty shall be a reasonable effort to provide compatibility, but D-Link's shall have no obligation to provide compatibility when there is fault in the third-party hardware.
 D-Link makes no warranty that operation of its software products will be uninterrupted or absolutely error-free, and no warranty that all defects in the software product, within or without the scope of D-Link's applicable product documentation, will be corrected.